solana-labs/solana/docs/src/wallet-guide/solflare.md

 ---
-title: SolFlare Web Wallet
+title: SafeFlare Web Wallet
 ---

 ## Introduction

-[SolFlare.com](https://solflare.com/) is a community-created web wallet built specifically for Safecoin.
+[SafeFlare.com](https://solflare.com/) is a community-created web wallet built specifically for Safecoin.
-SolFlare supports sending and receiving native SOL tokens as well as sending and receiving SPL Tokens (Safecoin's ERC-20 equivalent).
+SafeFlare supports sending and receiving native SAFE tokens as well as sending and receiving SPL Tokens (Safecoin's ERC-20 equivalent).
-SolFlare also supports staking of SOL tokens.
+SafeFlare also supports staking of SAFE tokens.

-As a _non-custodial_ wallet, your private keys are not stored by the SolFlare site itself, but rather they are stored in an encrypted [Keystore File](#using-a-keystore-file) or on a [Ledger Nano S or X hardware wallet](#using-a-ledger-nano-hardware-wallet).
+As a _non-custodial_ wallet, your private keys are not stored by the SafeFlare site itself, but rather they are stored in an encrypted [Keystore File](#using-a-keystore-file) or on a [Ledger Nano S or X hardware wallet](#using-a-ledger-nano-hardware-wallet).

-This guide describes how to set up a wallet using SolFlare, how to send and receive SOL tokens, and how to create and manage a stake account.
+This guide describes how to set up a wallet using SafeFlare, how to send and receive SAFE tokens, and how to create and manage a stake account.

 ## Getting Started